Delboy/DryDrops/README.md

 ## Design

+### Business Model

+The business model for this store would be a B2C (Business to Customer) model, as the business would be selling products directly from themselves to the customer.

 ### Colour Scheme

 - I wanted the colour scheme to be similar to the colour of dark ales and wines to fit in with the site's theme, so the main colour I chose was a dark reddish-brown, along with a lighter shade and a couple more neutral tones to balance it out.